 Where is my AP exam?

-Please visit this document for AP exam dates, reporting times and locations.
+Please visit this document for AP exam dates, reporting times and locations or see below.

 AP scores are released in July and you will access them on the College Board Website.
 It is important that you have your AP number available as you will need it to access your score.
 If you do not already have a College Board Account, you can create one here.
 We do not have access to your account information; if you are having trouble accessing your scores, please contact College Board.

 - Personalized feedback, practice and college planning based on your PSAT/NMSQT® results: My College QuickStart™ www.collegeboard.org/quickstart